cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/odroid-m1-dockerized-homeassistant.md

 In stage 1) you install the core services via Ansible, which in turn will set-up a systemd service which will start a docker-compose stack.
 At this stage all services are running, but they are not connected or configured.

-In stage 2) you create a base configuration of `Home Assistant` via its configuration files.
-On the ODROID-M1 they will be located at
+In stage 2) you create a base configuration for `Home Assistant` via its configuration files.
+On the `ODROID-M1` they will be located at
 `/opt/homeassistant/data/homeassistant/config`.
 In the GitHub repository the relevant files are located at [homeassistant-backup](https://github.com/cs224/odroid-m1-dockerized-homeassistant/tree/main/homeassistant-backup).